 George Mikes’s humorous, truthful, and timeless guide to understanding one’s adopted country (in this case Britain), has an interesting chapter on the British penchant for decline.

 The greatest days of Rome were its days of decline: The most splendid period of the Bourbon monarchy was the period before the Revolution.
 It is more elegant wise and stylish to decay than to flourish; better to decline than to pant, rush around, sweat and get hoarse in vulgar bargaining.

 Mikes was a Hungarian immigrant to Britain who, like all of us immigrants, adapted to the country best he could and then supposed it would be appropriate to reflect on the British using their own humor against them.
 Mikes achieved this better than most, which is why this 1946 book is still in print.
-That being said, except for the quality of writing, it is almost imperceptible from modern accounts.

 I agree with the British about this; I too prefer constructive decay to futile progress.
 But one has to know how to decay; one must learn how to be decadent.
 You must desire to decay, yet your inborn excellence, your splendid human qualities, your shining character may keep you on the top.
 Or else, you might overdo it and decay a shade too speedily.

 Look carefully: Britain shows us how to decay.
 Keep calm and carry on (decaying).
-Elegance.